lawnjelly/Misc/PortalDocs/portals_introduction.md

 ### Partitioning the Rooms
 The largest downside however is the difficulty in building / processing a level to form these convex rooms and portals.

+Early games using this approach were able to simplify the problem.
+They were often mostly built on a snapped grid, and a binary space partitioning tree (BSP tree) was built from the geometry - partly to identify areas which could form cells, and the portals between them.

+This worked to a point, but once artists started experimenting with irregular room shapes and lost the grid, new approaches were needed in order to partition the world into cells and portals.

+This led to the use of manually specified rooms and portals.
+Essentially artists, as well as building level geometry, would be responsible for creating a convex hull for each room, and assigning objects to each room, then creating the portals between rooms.
+This is the approach that Godot takes.
+It is potentially labor intensive in some situations, but is the most adaptable solution.

+### Automated solutions
+It may be possible in some circumstances to automatically identify rooms and place portals.
+This is a difficult problem however in a freeform game level, and this isn't yet offered as an option.

+Some other much more practical approaches (if you want to save out on manual labour) are:
+* the use of procedural techniques for level building
+* kit bashing - the use of pre-build room templates (with the room bound defined and portals) and reusing these multiple times to build a level